Get Schooled

 Attending college orientation soon?
 Here’s what to expect and how to make the most of it.

-Interested in attending community college?
-Here’s what you need to know about applying.
+Here's what you need to know about succeeding in community college.

 Get Schooled helps young people get to college, find first jobs, and succeed in both.